-If going by car, schedule frequent pit stops.
+If traveling by car, schedule frequent pit stops.
 Your dog will need exercise and potty breaks.
 If you are traveling with your cat, place a portable litter box on the floor of the vehicle.
-If going by plane, will your pet be allowed to fly alongside you?
+If traveling by plane, will your pet be allowed to fly alongside you?
 If not, are you comfortable transporting them in the cargo hold?
 Consider the weather and length of layovers before agreeing to fly your pet in the baggage compartment.

 If your pet is a good traveler, make your travel plans with him in mind.
-Look for pet friendly hotels, restaurants, beaches, campgrounds, etc. You want him to enjoy the trip too!
+Look for pet-friendly hotels, restaurants, beaches, campgrounds, etc. You want him to enjoy the trip too!

 Whether taking or leaving, you can arrange it so that you and your pet are prepared for whatever calls you away from home.